carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 of each pointer in turn, we use the ``gc.relocate`` intrinsic with the appropriate index.
 Note that both the ``gc.relocate`` and ``gc.result`` are tied to the statepoint.
-The combination forms a "statepoint relocation sequence" and represents the entitety of a parseable call or 'statepoint'.
+The combination forms a "statepoint relocation sequence" and represents the entirety of a parseable call or 'statepoint'.

 When lowered, this example would generate the following x86 assembly: